tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 1 1 2 1 1 1 1 1 1 1 1

 We see that a changepoint at 22 or 23 occurs three times, while a changepoint at 34, 35, or 36 also occurs three times.
-Discarding the correct but spurious changepoint at 98 (the end of the time series), we also have two votes for a changepoint at 54 or 55 and two votes for a changepoint at 64 or 65.
+We also have two votes for a changepoint at 6 or 7.
 Let us create a vector of candidate changepoints with these values, which we might consider as a sort of algorithmic consensus.
-These correspond to the years show below, which are in the ballpark with the changepoints suggested by Woltring, Rost, and Jubenville (2018) and B. James (2014), but far from the true changepoints of 1973 and 2022.
+These correspond to the years show below, which are in the ballpark with the changepoints suggested by Woltring, Rost, and Jubenville (2018) and B. James (2014), but far from the true changepoints of 1973 and 20222.

 mlb_pelt$time_index[cpt_algs] |>